 Jimmy and Corey had been working there prior to my arrival, with Jimmy and I becoming great friends for a period of a few years.
 Corey and I had never really taken to each other although we certainly didn’t have an adversarial relationship.
 He always struck me as none too deep and a real “follow-the-pack”er.
 Mr. Hart was a “Christian,” as in having an increasingly slavish devotion to his church’s questionable tenets, and seemed utterly free from intellectual analysis or insight.
 It used to gall me that he had the temerity to pontificate on his highly selective “moral” values while he would meanwhile point and laugh at mentally and physically challenged mall patrons.
 Nauseating—and both LB and I let him know that.

 As our store was in a suburban spot, we carried a truncated catalogue, mostly geared towards the bigger sellers.
 However, during the Xmas season, a deluge of additional titles in all genres were routinely shipped out to each location in order to capitalize on the extra sales.
 Among the temporary stock was plenty of heavy metal.
-Now, anyone who knows me knows that, a handful of artists or songs aside, I have never been much of a metal fan and particularly loathed the stuff that was around at that time (Soundgarden and Jane’s Addiction had yet to rise).
+Now, anyone who knows me knows that, a handful of artists/songs/albums aside, I have never been a huge metal fan and particularly loathe/d the glossy, glammy pop metal of the ’80s that was big at this time (Soundgarden and Jane’s Addiction had yet to rise).
 Regardless, being in the east end of the city meant that we sold the stuff by the crateload and so getting a surfeit of metal titles was great for business.
 I had given Corey the job of stocking the bins with this new merchandise and, in the process of doing so, he became mortified that he was in the position where he would now be selling and “promoting satanic death metal” to impressionable young’uns.

 After selling successive copies of Slayer or King Diamond or whatever, he became overcome with Christian guilt and horror at his culpability in leading these poor sheep astray (as if!) and decided on the spot that he could no longer work at the store—precisely as the first full-on crazybusy weekend of the holiday season was about to kick in.